bestia-dev/qrcode53bytes/readme.md

 *Things are changing fast.
 2020-02-09 LucianoBestia ver.0.0.1.*

 I need to generate a simple QR code for url that has max 53 bytes.
+I want to do this in wasm.
-QrCodes are pretty complicated.
+QR codes are pretty complicated.
 So specifying only one single use-case makes the code smaller.
 But it looses universality.
 Smaller code is good for wasm.
 The url I want to encode is like this:
 `https://bestia.dev/mem6/#p04.1234`